Faery Motifs (a glimpse into Irish tradition)

 The Otherfolk may glamour humans and lead them astray in entirely familiar territory.

 They love music and dance, and may bestow exceptional musical and poetical abilities on certain humans.

 The Otherfolk may take a human child and substitute it with one of their own, known as a changeling.
-They also abduct humans – sometimes for a specified length of time.
+They also abduct adult humans – sometimes for a specified length of time.

 A human can also enter the Otherworld accidentally; the rule is to consume neither food nor drink while there, or one will remain captive forever.